NicholasBotorog/Hustler-Seeker-Project-4/README.md

 After I completed the back-end and I made sure, using Insomnia, that everything is working fine I started to build the front-end.

+The plan for the front-end was to complete all functionality first and then move on to the style.

 I began creating the register and login page.

+Next step was to create all the functionalities that I made in the backend (GET, POST, UPDATE, DELETE).

-After this I create the jobs listing page, which has different filters such as:
+After this I created the jobs listing page, which has different filters such as:

 * Search field where you can search by job title or by company name
 * Dropdown for all the locations